pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 }
 ~~~

-Unfortunately, this is not very successfull.
+Unfortunately, this is not very successful.
 Only `opcode:44` returns 1 for *some* plugins, but none write data into our `VstSpeakerArrangement` struct.

 | plugin    | opcode | result |